Krtyaka/ai-startup-idea-validator/README.md

 PDF export is implemented on the client side using `html2pdf.js`.

 To ensure a clean, readable document:
 - A temporary **PDF mode** is applied during export
 - Dark UI styles are replaced with print-friendly styles
 - Interactive UI elements are hidden
 - The layout is optimized for readability

-For a production system, a server-side PDF solution could be considered, but a client-side approach was chosen here to keep the MVP lightweight and simple.
+For a production system, a server-side PDF solution could be considered, but a client-side approach was chosen to keep the MVP lightweight and simple.

 ---